Cirkit Designer Logo

 1. Connect the Battery:

-• Plug the XT60 connector of the PDB into the XT60 connector of your battery.
-Ensure the polarity matches (positive to positive, negative to negative).
+• Plug the XT60 connector of the battery into the XT60 input on the PDB.
+Ensure correct polarity (positive to positive, negative to negative).

-• Solder the power leads of your electronic components (e.g., ESCs, motors, or other devices) to the output solder pads on the PDB.
-Ensure proper polarity to avoid damage.
+• Solder the power wires of your components (e.g., ESCs, motors, or control boards) to the corresponding pads.

-• Mount the PDB securely in your project using screws, standoffs, or double-sided tape to prevent movement during operation.
+• Secure the PDB to your project using screws, standoffs, or double-sided tape to prevent movement during operation.

 Important Considerations and Best Practices